 There’s nothing like the rush of riding a bicycle—it’s pure freedom on two wheels.
-I bought my first adult bike in my early 20s, and in the two-plus decades since, being a cyclist has brought me tremendous joy.
-Not only is it a ton of fun, but it also improves my fitness, clears my mind after a stressful day and brings me closer to my family when we hit the trails together.
+Not only is it a ton of fun, but biking also improves your fitness, clears your mind after a stressful day and can bring you closer to your family when you hit the trails together.

 Questions to ask when picking a bike

-- How do I choose what type of bike I need?
+- How do you know what type of bike you need?